John Brayley

-John Desmond Brayley, Baron Brayley, MC, DL (29 January 1917 – 16 March 1977) was a British Army officer and wealthy self made businessman and Labour Government Army Minister.
+Sir John Brayley, Baron Brayley, MC, DL (29 January 1917 – 16 March 1977) was a British Army officer and wealthy self made businessman and Labour Government Army Minister.

 Army career

 Brayley was Welsh by birth, having been born in Pontypridd, Glamorgan.
 He went to the local grammar school.
 At the age of 17 he joined the Royal Artillery and later became a physical training instructor.
 He was an enthusiastic boxer and became Army Boxing Champion.
-During the war he served in the Parachute Regiment, winning the Military Cross in 1943 for action in the North African desert campaign.
-He was part of a unit – a forerunner for today's special forces, set up to train soldiers to parachute behind enemy lines and cause as much disruption to the enemy as possible.
+During the war he served in the Parachute Regiment, under Major General Frost, winning the Military Cross in 1943 for action in the North African desert campaign.
+He was part of a unit - a forerunner for today's special forces, set up to train soldiers to parachute behind enemy lines and cause as much disruption to the enemy as possible.
 He also served in Sicily and Crete and was mentioned in despatches (23 September 1943).
 Later Brayley held the Honorary rank of Colonel Commandant, Royal Artillery, normally a position reserved for royalty.

 Business and political career

 In 1946 he joined Phoenix Glass Co Ltd, Bristol which did well through his discovery of markets for its glass bottles.
 He then moved to manufacturing in Canning Town Glassworks Group, where he became chairman in 1961.
 He never claimed to know anything about glass, only how to run a team and he built up the company, which made substantial profits for some years.

 He shared with George Wigg, Labour's Paymaster General an enthusiasm for horse-racing and owned several of his own horses.
 He was introduced to Harold Wilson and they became friends.
-On the Prime Minister's defeat in 1970 Sir Desmond made his personal chauffeur, Rolls-Royce and London home available to Harold Wilson, who later recommended Brayley for a Knighthood.
-On 22 June 1973 Sir Desmond was created a life peer as Baron Brayley of the City of Cardiff in the County of Glamorgan.
+On the Prime Minister's defeat in 1970 Sir John made his personal chauffeur, Rolls-Royce and London home available to Harold Wilson, who later recommended Brayley for a Knighthood.
+On 22 June 1973 Sir John was created a life peer as Baron Brayley of the City of Cardiff in the County of Glamorgan.